-Generally, lawyers do not take in information passively.
-When we read something, like an opponent’s brief or news coverage that involves or affects a client, we are thinking strategically.
+Lawyers do not take in information passively.
 We’re poking holes and asking questions that I think every educated citizen should when reading the news.
-Here’s how you can also read the news like a lawyer.
+Here’s how you can also read news like a lawyer.

 Being single seems like it would be an impediment to advancing in your career.
 For instance, a significant other can halve your chores and expenses and provide advice and support – clear benefits.
 For me though, being single helped advance my career.
 It turns out that my experience is typical for highly educated women professionals.
 Here are 8 ways being single can help a women’s career (or how being married/coupled can hurt it) and my experience navigating these obstacles.

 Lawyers and depression go together far too often.
 Learn how to help lawyers who are suffering from mental health problems.